emb-riscv/specs-markdown/exceptions-and-interrupts.md

-With floating point support added, the context stack for the current RISC-V Linux ABI is quite large, which is another good reason why the RISC-V microcontroller profile should use an Embedded ABI.
+With floating point support added, the context stack for the current RISC-V Linux ABI is quite large, which is another good reason why the RISC-V microcontroller profile should use an optimised Embedded ABI.

 - <-- original `sp` (`spt` or `spm`)
 - (optional padding)